 Life in the Rainforest

-It is believed that over 50% of the world's species of plants and animals are found in the rainforest.
+It is believed that over 50% of the world's species of plants and animals that live on land are found in the rainforest.
 Amazingly, only 6 - 7% of the total land surface on Earth is covered by rainforest.
 On average, there are between 20 to 80 different species of trees per acre.

 A wide variety of animal life is found in the rainforest.
 Many of the animals have special adaptations that allow them to live in the tropical conditions, but they would not survive outside of this ecosystem.
 These animals include but are not limited to Toucans, Parrots, Resplendant Quetzals, Sloths, Orangutans, Gorillas, Queen Alexandra Birdwing Butterflies, and Lemurs.

 There are also indigenous cultures of people that live in and depend on the rainforest.
 Some of the tribes that can be found here include the Yanomami and Kayapo tribes of the Amazon, the Huli of Papau New Guinea, and the Pygmies of Central Africa.
 Some tribes have had little, if any, contact with outside civilizations, while others seek to legally protect the lands on which they live.